-Loan loss provisions are recognised based on expected credit loss (ECL).
 Measurement of the provision for expected loss depends on whether credit risk has increased significantly since first-time recognition.
-Upon first-time recognition, and when credit risk has not increased significantly since first-time recognition, provision shall be made for a 12-month expected loss.
+Upon first-time recognition, and when credit risk has not increased significantly since first-time recognition, provision shall be made for expected loss occurring due to defaults that occur within 12 months.

 If credit risk has risen significantly, provision shall be made for expected loss across the entire life.
 Loss estimates are prepared quarterly, and build on data in the data warehouse which has historical accounting and customer data for the entire credit portfolio.
-The bank uses three macroeconomic scenarios to take account of non-linear aspects of expected losses.
-The various scenarios are used in order to adjust relevant parameters for calculating expected loss, and a probability-weighted average of expected loss under the respective scenarios is recognised as a loss.
+The bank uses three macroeconomic scenarios to take into account non-linear aspects of expected losses.
+The various scenarios are used to adjust relevant parameters for calculating expected losses, and a probability-weighted average of expected losses under the respective scenarios is recognised as a loss.

 Loss estimates are computed based on 12-month and lifelong probability of default (PD), loss given default (LGD) and exposure at default (EAD).
 The data warehouse contains historical data for observed PD and observed LGD.
 This forms the basis for estimating future values for PD and LGD.

 In keeping with IFRS 9 the bank groups its loans in three stages.

-Stage 1:
+Stage 1